The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 Next, your trustee will make sure that the CRA has not placed any liens on any of your assets (such as a house or vehicle) or that any of your bank accounts have not been frozen.

-Want to know if owing taxes to the CRA affects your credit score?
-Read this.
+Check out how owing taxes to the CRA affects your credit score.

 Is it the Best Option?